 blocking and various forms of bot detection for your site, but may lead to better

 compliance with strict privacy policies that consider IP addresses to be PII.

-which is often used for our audience segmentation feature.
+less accurate.
+It is often used with our audience segmentation feature.

 third_party_uuid will prevent Parse.ly from being able to do